StoicDreams/timestamp/stoicdreams_timestamp/README.md

 - Store data as signed integer to allow potential for supporting BC dates and times.
 - Store DateTime values with 0 representing midnight 0 AD instead of the more commonly used Unix Epoch at midnight 1970 AD.
 - Default string rendering for date and time is in UTC and follows the ISO 8601 standard.
+- Added StopWatch and PreciseTime for tracking precise timings - typically for measuring and tracking performance.

 ## Future Goals / Features